-Although efforts by labor unions and anti-employer progressive groups to place a mandatory paid leave proposal on Michigan's statewide ballot in 2016 failed, the same groups have already announced their plans to try again for the November 2018 ballot.
+Labor unions and anti-employer progressive groups are seeking to place a mandatory paid leave proposal on Michigan's statewide ballot in 2018.

 If approved, employees working for businesses with 10 or more employees would accrue a minimum of one hour of “earned sick time” (paid sick leave) for every 30 hours worked.
 Employees would be entitled to use 72 hours in a year unless the employer selects a higher limit.

 The rules for small businesses, defined as less than 10 employees working during a given week (including part-time, full-time and temporary workers), would be slightly different.
 These employees would accrue a minimum of one hour of paid sick leave for every 30 hours worked.
 Employees would be entitled to use 40 hours in a year unless the employer selects a higher limit.
 If the employee uses more than 40 hours, the employee would be entitled to use an additional 32 hours of unpaid earned sick time.
 Employees would be entitled to use paid leave prior to using unpaid leave.